m-drzewko/WFRP2_NPC_generator_API/README.md

 # WFRP2-npc-generator
-NPC generator for Warhammer Fantasy RolePlay 2ed
+This is a back-end NPC generator for Warhammer Fantasy Roleplay 2nd edition.